Blood in the semen

 Toggle: English / Spanish

-Blood in the semen, called hematospermia, is blood that is either too small to be seen (microscopic) or visible in the ejaculation fluid.
+Blood in the semen is called hematospermia.
+It may be in amounts too small to be seen except with a microscope, or it may be visible in the ejaculation fluid.

 Semen - bloody; Blood in ejaculation